About Morgen Baird

 Baird got a break in 2016 when he got the opportunity to drive for Wayne Hixson at MIS.
 It was Baird's first career start at his home track.
 Baird started 26th and finished 17th in his debut and won the CGS Imaging Hard Charger award for the race.
 Baird also made a start at Chicagoland Speedway where he finished 17th again.
 Morgen had his 3rd and final start of the season at Kansas Speedway where he drove the #14 for Jent Motorsports.
 Baird had driven inside the top 20 before being involved in an accident.
 The team would get the car fixed and Baird went on to finish 22nd.

-Without finding the necessary funding, Baird was held to just a test session at Daytona International Speedway and competed at Michigan International Speedway in both '17 and '18.
+In 2017, Baird tested at Daytona International Speedway and competed at Michigan International Speedway in both '17 and '18.
 Baird drove for team owner Andy Hillenburg and Fast Track Racing.
 Baird suffered a dead battery early in the '17 race at MIS, resulting in a 23rd place finish.
 In 2018, Baird was running 7th with 23 laps to go, when the clutch failed, ultimately resulting in a 22nd place finish.
-2019 saw two mechanical failures take Baird out in both of his starts at Michigan and Chicagoland Speedway.
+2019 saw three mechanical failures take Baird out in all three of his starts at Salem, Michigan and Chicagoland Speedway.
+With Covid-19 hitting in early 2020, Baird was unable to secure any sponsorship for the season.
+Baird did a start-and-park at MIS for some seat time, but unfortunately the pandemic had a large impact on his sponsorship hunt.